inrupt/solid-client-js/ARCHITECTURE.md

 The main difference between the two is that, by virtue of the server understanding the structure of the former, we can do partial updates (i.e.
-PATCH requests) and retrieve the data in different formats (currently, the spec mandates that servers can receive/return such data as at least Turtle and JSON-LD).
+PATCH requests) and retrieve the data in different formats (currently, the spec mandates that servers can receive/return such RDF data as at least Turtle and JSON-LD).

-Thus, data requested as Turtle or JSON-LD can be fetched as a SolidDataset; the rest are just treated as regular Files: while it might be possible to parse and manipulate them using other libraries, solid-client just allows downloads and uploads, and not more specific operations like reading values for a given property.
+Thus, RDF data can be fetched as a SolidDataset; the rest are just treated as regular Files: while it might be possible to parse and manipulate them using other libraries, solid-client just allows downloads and uploads, and not more specific operations like reading values for a given property.
 This applies to binary file types like JPEG, WebM and `.txt`.
-When it comes to files containing structured data in a non-RDF format (e.g.: JSON, XML or OpenDocument) or files containing structured data in an RDF format not understood by the server (e.g.: RDFa or RDF-XML) is up to the server to accept that payload of RDF/XML and treat it as a binary resource, or it could choose to reject it completely with an error saying something like "Unsupported RDF serialization".
+When it comes to files containing structured data in a non-RDF format (e.g., JSON, XML or OpenDocument) or files containing structured data in an RDF format not understood by the server (e.g., RDFa or RDF-XML) it is up to the server to accept that payload of RDF/XML and treat it as a binary resource, or it could choose to reject it completely with an error saying something like "Unsupported RDF serialization".